-A hot oven mellows the flavor of raw fennel and caramelizes its sugars, making it even more delicious.
+A hot grill mellows the flavor of raw fennel and caramelizes its sugars, making it even more delicious.

-I love putting roasted fennel on Sausage Pizza.
-You could also serve this roasted fennel as a side dish or mix it into cooked pasta.
+I love putting this grill roasted fennel on Sausage Pizza.
+You could also serve the fennel as a side dish or mix it into cooked pasta.

 Makes.
 About 2 cups